 Projects, Units & Initiatives

-The Video Mitigation Project (VMP) is among the first of its kind: a public defense project exploring our clients’ lives through video to convey their character, aspirations, traumas, difficulties, and often, transformation.
-More effective than traditional written requests, video mitigation has extraordinary potential for low-income clients.
+The Legal Aid Society is among the first state public defender organizations working in-house to explore our clients’ lives through video to convey their character, aspirations, traumas, difficulties, and often, transformation.
+In certain cases, video can be more effective than traditional written requests, with extraordinary potential for low-income clients.
+This important work was recently the subject of a profile by The New York Times.

-Since September 2019, VMP has submitted 22 mitigation videos.
+Since September 2019, Legal Aid has submitted 22 mitigation videos.
 Of the cases decided, our work yielded reduced sentences, alternatives to incarceration, and elimination of bail conditions.
 During COVID-19, these outcomes were literally life-saving.

 Your generosity will help us create a system where all clients, not only clients of means, can benefit from this new strategy and change the course of plea bargaining and sentencing.
 To support The Legal Aid Society, click here.
 Filmmakers who wish to donate time and equipment can email VideoMitigation@legal-aid.org.